 “It is the small things in life which count; it is the inconsequential leak which empties the biggest reservoir.” – Charles Comiskey

-Almost every day at some time, you will most likely find a Cortado SeaTeam member or two netting plastic that we see floating in the water.
-It’s out there.
-As boaters, we feel it is a conscious decision to ignore it, or do something about it.
+Almost every day, you will find a Cortado or Timbalero SeaTeam member netting plastic that we find floating in the water.
+It’s so easy to walk past, and yet.
+As cruisers, we feel we must make a conscious decision to either ignore it or do something about it.

-So, we started our own mission of sorts and we call ourselves, “SeaTeam”.
-To date, have pulled thousands of pieces of plastic that will now never again threaten our waterways or wildlife. *(see mvcortado blog post: “Every Piece Counts”)
+In 2014, we started a community service mission we call “SeaTeam.”
+So far, we have pulled thousands of pieces of plastic out of the sea that will never again threaten our waterways or wildlife. *(see our blog post: “Every Piece Counts”)

 TEAM MEMBERS NEEDED: Noone can solve this problem alone.
 This is not a marina-management issue, but a social responsibilty.
 It takes each one of us (young and old!) doing our small part to accomplish a big thing.